team-toast/Foundry/smart-contracts/audit-info/readme.md

 We request an audit for certain pieces of the code on [this specific commit of this repo LINK NEEDED](LINKNEEDED).
 We include three contracts in this audit: [BucketSale.sol](bucket-sale/), the [FRY token](fry-token/) and [Forwarder.sol](forwarder/).

-The FRY token was composed from [OpenZeppelin's composeable ERC20 contracts](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/token/ERC20).
-Given that these OpenZeppelin contracts have already been audited, we request verification that the contracts used (included in common/openzeppelin) were faithfully copied and responsibly composed.
+The FRY token was composed from [OpenZeppelin's composeable ERC20 contracts](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/b1e811430a0a57211bdc5d48bee0fe0ba9101139/contracts/token/ERC20).
+Given that these OpenZeppelin contracts have already been audited, we request verification that the contracts used (included here in common/openzeppelin) were faithfully copied and responsibly composed.
 (DO WE USE flattened file or redeploy from truffle?)

 Note that another contract, [Scripts.sol](bucket-sale/contracts/Scripts.sol), is used by the Bucket Sale interface.
 However we consider this outside the scope of this audit, as it only interacts with the Bucket Sale as a kind of proxy user, and has no special privileges over any other user.